 Whistler’s Scandinave Spa

 Scandinave Spa is a world-famous spa.
-It’s located at 8010 Mons Road which is less than a 10-minute drive north of Whistler Village.
+It’s located at 8010 Mons Road, just a 10-minute drive north of Whistler Village.

 Some people go for just a massage.
 Many go for just the pools and other self-serve-style relaxation facilities.
 People wanting an extra level of pampering go for it all!